LeMarsiste/MatcherBlitz/README.md

 2- There are some Screen scalling issues that need to be addressed 3- An Options pop-up would be also amazing to have
-4- Adding additional effects to the gameboard for GOLDEN and EXPLOSIVE tiles
+4- Adding additional effects to the gameboard for GOLDEN and EXPLOSIVE tiles 5- Changing the Name from "MatcherBlitz" to "Memory-Craft Chronicles" (because i changed my game design xD)

 ## Contributing